 How to Wash Silk Vintage Clothes

-If you’re the one at home managing the household (laundry) who loves to wear silky fabrics, we can agree that, is a disturbing task.
+Who loves to wear silky fabrics?
+We can agree that it is a disturbing task.

-From shell tops to tailored skirts, silk garments require special attention and caution when being laundered for them to remain beautiful and fresh-looking.
+From shell tops to tailored skirts, silk garments require special attention.

-If you're looking for advice on how to care for your favourite pieces of clothing without ruining their appearance, then this guide is just what you need!
+I'm looking for advice on how to care for your favorite pieces of clothing.

 We'll provide step-by-step instructions that will help you.